Wildfire smoke irritating eyes and breathing

 FRESNO, California.
-(KGPE) – Thick smoke from wildfires in northern California inundated the Valley this weekend darkening skies, reducing visibility, and making some people sick.
+(KSEE) – Thick smoke from wildfires in northern California inundated the Valley this weekend, darkening skies, reducing visibility, and making some people sick.

 Cassandra Melching at the Valley Air District says common symptoms are burning eyes, tightness in the chest, and difficulty breathing, “People who have asthma or acute respiratory illnesses, they are going to be heavily impacted as well as the normal person.”